 Entitled Red + Gold, A Spirituality of the Sisters of the Precious Blood for Everyone, the text is designed as a guidebook for readers to understand Sr. Joyce Ann’s perspective on the Sisters’ unique expression of their spirituality.
 The publication is divided into five sections, each with four 2-page meditations.
 The meditations, which cover various elements of the spirituality, can be read independently.
-Each mediation ends with three statements that enable readers to reflect on how the meditation is implemented in their own lives.
+Each meditation ends with three statements that enable readers to reflect on how the meditation is implemented in their own lives.

 In the book’s introduction, Sister Joyce Ann explains that the Sisters’ expression of Precious Blood spirituality is based on both Jesus shedding His blood on the cross as well as the Precious Blood that is given daily in the Eucharist.
 The Congregation’s rich tradition of Eucharistic adoration – which was the center of Congregational founder Maria Anna Brunner’s prayer life – shapes the Sisters.

 Some of the areas discussed in the book are spirituality, adoration, suffering, salvation, life, glory, sacrifice, self-offering, generosity and justice.

 “The book was directed to the laypeople we touch so if they want to know more about what feeds and drives us, here is something they can use for prayer and meditation,” Sister Joyce Ann said.
 “The book is meant to lead to prayer and reflection.”